Document Type : Original Article

 Abstract

-Background: During the COVID-19 pandemic and unprecedented increase in the use of online services has provided a fertile ground for Internet addiction in the community.
-Given the negative effects of Internet addiction on individuals and the community, addressing this issue and its consequences seem to be of high importance.
+Background: During the COVID-19 pandemic, there has been an unprecedented increase in the use of online services, providing fertile ground for Internet addiction in the community.
+Given the negative effects of Internet addiction on individuals and society, addressing this issue and its consequences seems crucial.

-Objectives: This study aimed to examine the prevalence of Internet addiction and Psycho-demographic risk factors during the COVID-19 outbreak in a sample of Iranian people.
+Objectives: This study aimed to investigate the prevalence of Internet addiction and psychodemographic risk factors among Iranian adults during the COVID-19 outbreak.

-Methods: It was a cross-sectional descriptive correlational study, conducted from February to June 2021.
-Researcher-made demographic information questionnaire, Depression, Anxiety, Stress Scales (DASS-21), Young’s Diagnostic Questionnaire (YDQ), Corona Disease Anxiety scale (CDAS), Social and Emotional Loneliness Scale for Adults (SELSA-S), and Petersburg Sleep Disorder Questionnaire (PSQI) were applied on 404 people (213 men and 191 women) of internet users living in Hamadan province.
-In order to prevent the spread of COVID-19, the available sampling and online methods were used.
-Data were analyzed by Chi-square, independent t-test, and logistic regression using SPSS-24 software.
+Methods: It was a cross-sectional, descriptive correlational study conducted from February to June 2021.
+A researcher-made demographic information questionnaire, the Depression, Anxiety, and Stress Scales (DASS-21), Young's Diagnostic Questionnaire (YDQ), the Corona Disease Anxiety Scale (CDAS), the Social and Emotional Loneliness Scale for Adults (SELSA-S), and the Petersburg Sleep Disorder Questionnaire (PSQI) were administered to 404 individuals (213 men and 191 women) who were internet users residing in Hamadan Province.
+To prevent the spread of COVID-19, accessible sampling and online survey methods were employed.
+The data were analyzed using Chi-square, independent t-test, and logistic regression techniques through SPSS-24 software.

-Results: According to the results, the rate of Internet addiction prevalence was 28.5.
-Internet addiction was occurred more in single people compared to married ones (χ2=7, p<0.000).
-There was no significant relationship between age, gender, educational status, and Internet addiction.
-There was a significant direct relationship between Internet addiction and the severity of sleep disorders (1 χ2=14.14, p<0.00), depression (χ2=24.74, p<0.000) and COVID-19 anxiety (1 χ2=19.99, p0.0).
-There was no significant relationship between feelings of loneliness and internet addiction.
-The results of Logistic regression revealed that both variables of depression and sleep disorder were significant predictors of Internet addiction with probability ratios of 1.07 and 1.06, indicating that increasing the depression score increases the risk of Internet addiction by 1.07 times (OR=1.07) and increases the sleep disorder score increases the risk of Internet addiction by 1.06 times (OR=1.06).
+Results: According to the findings, the prevalence of Internet addiction was 28.5%.
+Internet addiction was found to be more common among singles than married individuals (chi-square=7, p<0.000).
+No significant relationships were found between age, gender, educational level, and Internet addiction.
+A significant direct relationship was found between Internet addiction and the severity of sleep disorders (chi-square=14.14, p<0.00), depression (chi-square=24.74, p<0.000), and COVID-19 anxiety (chi-square=19.99, p<0.000).
+No significant association was found between feelings of loneliness and internet addiction.
+Both depression and sleep disorder scores were found to be significant predictors of Internet addiction, with odds ratio values of 1.07 and 1.06, respectively, indicating that an increase in depression score increases the likelihood of Internet addiction by 1.07 times (OR=1.07) and an increase in sleep disorder score increases the likelihood of Internet addiction by 1.06 times (OR=1.06).

-Conclusion: Considering the high prevalence of Internet addiction in the present study and identifying the role of depression and sleep disorders in predicting Internet addiction, it is of high importance to inform the public about the dangers of excessive use of the Internet and reduce the risk factors during the COVID-19 pandemic.
-Also, considering the prevalence of Internet addiction in post-COVID-19, it is critically recommended to reduce social constraints.
+Conclusion: Considering the high incidence of internet addiction in our current study and identifying the role of depression and sleep disorders in predicting internet addiction, it is crucial to educate the public on the potential risks associated with excessive internet usage and reduce these risk factors during the COVID-19 pandemic.
+Additionally, given the prevalence of internet addiction after the COVID-19 pandemic, it is imperative to alleviate societal restrictions.

 Keywords